 Our recording chimes in a few minutes into the first obstacle: a great, blue lamp is in the middle of the room, and a voice that says those that “follow” the blue lamp will all die.
 What it means is that it’s time for a game of “Red Light, Green Light,” with this giant… uh… blue light.
 When the lamp is glowing, stop or be attacked.
 Move only when it’s on.
 If you can touch the lamp, the voice asks a question.
 If you get that question “right,” it will ask a second question about why you want to fight, and you’re presented with two options: “For the sake of protecting something” or “None of your business.”
 Believe it or not, neither is the correct answer, and Kyle already knew the secret: you have to select a secret, blank option at the bottom of the list.
 This is much harder to find than the similar setup in FFVII’s Shinra Manor, since there’s no backing box behind the list of options to give away the hidden entry.
 When Squall gives this non-answer, the voice is surprised and reveals itself: Bahamut.

 The fight against Bahamut went very smoothly, thanks in a large part to Quistis’ Mighty Guard Blue Magic (which we had won from a Behemoth in Esthar at some point, quite possibly during the otherwise trifling walk to win the Phoenix card during the Queen of Cards nonsense!).
-Mighty Guard was great as ever, including Protect and Shell to the entire party as usual, and also now Float and Aura, which allowed Kyle to Limit Spam Bahamut to death in only three minutes!
+Mighty Guard was great as ever, including Protect and Shell to the entire party as usual, and also now including Float and Aura, the latter of which allowed Kyle to Limit Spam Bahamut to death in only three minutes!
 Wow!
 Naturally, Bahamut was a GF.
 While we stuck to fundamentals for the time being, one of the Bahamut’s many, tempting abilities was to unlock an enemy’s rare drop list.
 This list isn’t always better than the regular drop list (and it does nothing to Mug), but I personally didn’t want to be caught without access to a specific item list if we needed to grind again!
-Bahamut also had an ability to give you Protect at the start of a fight, but we didn’t unlock that before the end of the game.
+Bahamut also had a unique ability to give you Protect at the start of a fight, but we didn’t unlock that before the end of the game.

 To our confusion, the game doesn’t let you proceed in the Deep Sea Lab at this point, arbitrarily forcing you to go back to the airship and then return to the lamp room before it adds a short bridge to carry on.
 Once we were in, it was time for a confusing dungeon that Kyle decided to just walk me through using the strategy guide.
 He’d know best.
 Here’s how it’s supposed to work: this abandoned research lab is divided into several levels that are, themselves, connected to a now-drained section of underwater ruins.
-Problem: the amount of steam power (yes, steam power) left in the lab was limited, with only 20 “units” worth (in practice, only 16, as four are used automatically during the initial tutorial) that you have to ration throughout the dungeon to open doors to specific rooms. o avoid having to draw multiple doors, the game implies that the entire lab rotates and so one door can lead to multiple locations.
+Problem: the amount of steam power (yes, steam power) left in the lab was limited, with only 20 “units” worth (in practice, only 16, as four are used automatically during the initial tutorial) that you have to ration throughout the dungeon to open doors to specific rooms.
+To avoid having to draw multiple doors, the game implies that the entire lab rotates and so one door can lead to multiple locations.
 If you can get to the bottom of the lab with 10 points left (those 10 points being a last-second troll), you can fight the boss.
 If you fail, you can choose to restart the dungeon with 20 (16) steam points.
 It’s pretty clever all-in-all, and while we used a walkthrough to get through it, I think I’ll try it on my own if I ever play the game again.

 We weren’t far in before we realized the enemies here were really souped up in comparison to others, either because of some natural advantage or, more likely, because of the higher party average after The Island Closest to Hell, Rinoa notwithstanding.
 It didn’t help much that I wanted to farm the famous Black Magic spell Flare from the Tri-Heads that lived in the area (they also had the multi-status-effect-inflicting Pain spell, but we didn’t have room for it).
-Believe it or not, but this was virtually the first time we had Drawn magic in this entire Session, and it almost felt unfamiliar!
+Believe it or not, but this was virtually the first time we had Draw in this entire Session, and it almost felt unfamiliar!
 While I didn’t exactly tap the enemies for 100 Flares like I had done for other spells in the past, I did waste quite a lot of time here, and it’s not like the enemies were easy to kill to boot.

-There’s a trick part-way down the dungeon: you have to either unlock a “Steam Room” to gain back a few steam points, or you can go to the bottom and have Zell open a door, but at the cost of alerting a number of set encounters you can’t avoid, even with Enc-None.
+There’s a trick part-way down the dungeon: you have to either unlock a “Steam Room” to gain back a few steam points, or you can go to the bottom and have Zell and Zell alone open a door, but at the cost of alerting a number of set encounters you can’t avoid, even with Enc-None.
 We didn’t take Zell up on his offer.
 For our part, we hadn’t even thought of Enc-None until we got to the end of the dungeon and discovered to our annoyance that the dungeon didn’t seem to have an automatic exit like virtually every dungeon in the franchise since FFIV, and so we’d have to walk back.
 Oh, we’d have easily survived (we have virtually all the Potions we could ever want, plus GF abilities to restock of necessary), but it would have been a chore, and it was getting later into the night.

 At the end of the dungeon, it’s time to use a final steam machine and fight the bonus boss: Ultima Weapon.
 This wouldn’t be the three-minute snorer fight we had with Bahamut, and nevermind that I didn’t have the same luck at getting Squall’s Limits with Aura as Kyle had.
-Instead, I kept Quistis and Rinoa on low HP, Quistis so she could use Mighty Guard as necessary, and Rinoa in hopes of getting Angelo’s invincibility Limit, though it only happened once.
+Instead, I kept Quistis and Rinoa on low HP, Quistis so she could use Mighty Guard as necessary, and Rinoa in hopes of getting Angelo’s invincibility Limit, although it only happened once.
 Meanwhile, Squall Triple-cast Ultima into Ultima Weapon’s face for ~10k damage a turn.
 Squall did okay, especially since his HP was now maxed, but Ultima Weapon took a particular dislike to Rinoa and kept one-shotting her with a special attack, and would frequently kill Quistis to boot.
 Thankfully, Kyle had wisely swapped out our long-lingering Card ability for the Revive ability, which would heal a dead person to full HP.
 Unfortunately, it was on Rinoa, which meant she was often just as dead as Quistis.
 And don’t forget that full HP doesn’t put you back in Limit Break territory like a Life spell!
 But it was something.